vivien/i3blocks/README.md

     $ make clean debug # or make clean all
     # make install

-Note: the generation of the manpage requires the `ronn` utility, packaged in common distributions as `ruby-ronn`.
+Note: the generation of the manpage requires the `pandoc` utility, packaged in common distributions as `pandoc`.

 ### Usage